Hop on the metro from Newcastle and be transported to a chilled-out, seaside music festival that mixes live music, performing arts, food and crafts.

-The Mouth of the Tyne Festival hits England’s northeast coast in July, bringing well-known rock bands and singer-songwriters to perform in a stunning, cliffside setting amongst the ruins of the mediaeval Tynemouth Priory and Castle.
+The Mouth of the Tyne Festival hits England’s northeast coast in July, bringing well-known artists and musicians to perform in a unique cliffside venue, set amongst the ruins of the medieval Tynemouth Priory and Castle.

-In addition to the top-billed artists, the festival hosts a diverse array of acts and activities in Tynemouth and South Shields.
+Alongside a top bill of music, this UK summer festival hosts an array of acts and activities in Tynemouth and South Shields.

-The free jazz stage at the top of Front Street is a popular spot for street performers and parades, and the Playhouse Whitley Bay offers a children’s area featuring storytelling, music and crafts.
+The free jazz stage at the top of Front Street is a popular spot for street performers and parades, and the Playhouse Whitley Bay puts on plenty of kid-friendly events including storytelling, music and crafts.
 Tynemouth Metro Station is transformed into a venue for the festival, too.

 VisitEngland would like to invite you to take part in a short survey about our website.